 If you're using mealworms you should gut load them with carrots 24 hours before feeding.
 You can also place some of the cricket gut loading food into the dish containing the mealworms so they will eat some of that too.
 Some owners that leave mealworms in their leopard gecko's tank all day will leave food in the dish for the mealworms to eat.
 This way the mealworm is gut loaded whenever the gecko decides to eat them.

 Dusting – Dusting is where you purchase a dusting powder (such as a calcium and vitamin D3 supplement) and dust the feeder insects in the powder before your leopard gecko eats them.
 Most owners will dust their insects by placing the insects and a small amount of dusting powder in glass jar and gently shaking it until the bugs are lightly coated with the powder.
-After you dust the insects you should immediately feed them to your bearded dragon, otherwise they may clean the powder off themselves.
+After you dust the insects you should immediately feed them to your leo, otherwise the feeder insects may clean the powder off themselves.